 Future regulation or changes by the card brand payment networks could have a substantial impact on interchange rates and the Company's revenue from VCC transactions.
-If interchange rates decline, whether due to actions by the card brand payment networks, merchant/suppliers availing themselves of lower rates, or future regulation, the Company's total operating revenues, operating results, prospects for future growth and overall business could be materially affected.
+If interchange rates decline, whether due to actions by the card brand payment networks or future regulation, or if merchant/suppliers elect to receive payments that result in lower or no interchange revenue such as check or apply fees in consideration of accepting electronic forms of payment, the Company's total operating revenues, operating results, prospects for future growth and overall business could be materially affected.
 The Company's revenue from VCC transactions is also impacted by fees charged by service providers to process our VCC transactions.